Boundary-only weak deflection angles from isothermal optical geometry: Construction of the Cutoff Manifold

 with $\phi_S$ and $\phi_R$ the azimuthal coordinates of $S$ and $R$, respectively.
 (In parts of the finite-distance lensing literature the separation angle is denoted by $\phi_{RS}$; we use the capital symbol $\Phi_{RS}$ to avoid notational collision with the azimuthal coordinate $\phi$.)
 The finite distance deflection angle $\alpha$ is then defined as \cite{Ishihara:2016vdc,Ishihara:2016sfv}.

+Here \(\Phi_{RS}\) is not introduced as an independently observable local angle like \(\Psi_S\) and \(\Psi_R\).
+Rather, it is the azimuthal separation of the source and receiver in the symmetry-adapted polar chart used to define the outward radial directions entering Eq. \eqref{2.20}.
+Thus Eq. \eqref{2.22} should be understood as the standard Ishihara-type finite-distance definition, in which the physical deflection is encoded in the combination \(\Psi_R-\Psi_S+\Phi_{RS}\), not in \(\Phi_{RS}\) by itself.
+Its geometric role in the Gauss--Bonnet construction is made explicit later in Sec. \ref{sec5.3} through the corner-angle bookkeeping.
 This definition reduces to the usual asymptotic deflection angle in the limit where $S$ and $R$ are taken to infinity in asymptotically flat spacetimes, and it remains meaningful at finite distances because $\Psi_S$ and $\Psi_R$ are defined by inner products in the optical geometry rather than by coordinate-dependent direction comparisons.